karmada-io/website/docs/contributor/contribute-docs.md

   English is the official language of documentation.
 - For our docs we use markdown.
 If you are unfamiliar with Markdown, please see https://guides.github.com/features/mastering-markdown/ or https://www.markdownguide.org/ if you are looking for something more substantial.
 - We get some additions through [Docusaurus 2](https://docusaurus.io/), a model static website generator.

+## How to Contribute

+If you want to contribute to Karmada, you can follow these steps:

+1. Check the [issue tracker](https://github.com/karmada-io/karmada/issues) for any open issues related to the feature or bug you want to work on.
+If there isn't an issue for it, feel free to create one.

+2. Assign yourself to the issue you want to work on.

+3. Fork the repository.

+4. Create a new branch with a descriptive name for the issue you are working on.

+5. Write your code/chnages and commit your changes.

+6. Create a pull request (PR) from your branch to the master branch of the main repository.

+7. Wait for your PR to be reviewed and approved by the maintainers.

+8. Once your PR is merged, your changes will be included in the next release of Karmada!

 ## Setup